Once you've imported or entered your passwords, Dashlane can make logging in both easy and secure.

-Add passwords from your browser or another password manager
+Import passwords from your browser or another password manager

-Add passwords as you browse the Web
+Add passwords as you browse the web

 If you visit an account that’s already stored in Dashlane, and you enter a different password than what Dashlane has saved, the app will ask you if you’d like to replace it.
 This makes sure you always have the right passwords in Dashlane (especially when you reset them).

-Add passwords manually
+Add passwords manually on desktop

-On Windows and MacOS
+Windows and macOS apps